telerik/kendo-ui-core/docs/controls/charts/how-to/donut-chart-hole-text.md

         background-color: #3f3f3f;
       }

-      /* Width and Height of the chart must be equal to the width and height of the .donut-wrapper in order to be horizontally and vertically centered  */
+      /* The width and height of the chart must be equal to the width and height of the .donut-wrapper in order to be horizontally and vertically centered  */
       .donut-chart {
         width: 280px;
         height: 280px;